-FEAM is the MRO leader in Aircraft Line Maintenance Engineering in the U.S. FEAM leads the Line Maintenance industry with advanced aircraft repair capabilities, a wide line station network and vast approvals for all current and next-generation aircraft to include B787 and A350 aircraft.
+FEAM is the MRO leader in Aircraft Line Maintenance Engineering in the U.S. FEAM leads the Line Maintenance industry with advanced aircraft repair capabilities, a wide line station network, and vast approvals for all current and next-generation aircraft including B787 and A350 aircraft.
 FEAM places special emphasis on technical training, uncompromising quality controls, and continuous improvement principles.
-With these effective measures in place, FEAM delivers best in innovative technical services for all commercial aircraft operators.
+With these effective measures in place, FEAM delivers the best in innovative technical services for all commercial aircraft operators.

 The Hangar Supervisor is responsible for assigning and directing work to be performed by personnel under their supervision.
-They are a working technician whose responsibility is to lead, guide and instruct the maintenance technicians.
+They are a working technician whose responsibility is to lead, guide, and instruct the maintenance technicians in the repair and maintenance of Boeing cargo jets.
 They will assure that the personnel under their leadership follow the company’s prescribed safety practices in the performance of their duties.

 - Assign and direct work performed by personnel under their supervision.
 Participates in the performance of work as required.